bahmutov/next-update/README.md

 and the tests can be run using `npm test` command.

-Run `next-update` from the command line in the same folder as the target module you are trying to check latest versions for.
+Run `next-update` from the command line in the same folder as the target module.
 In general this tool does the following:

 1. Reads the module's dependencies (including dev) and their versions
 2. Queries npm registry to see if there are newer versions